This leaflet discusses the routine screening tests that should be offered to all pregnant women in the UK.

 An ultrasound scan is a safe and painless test which uses sound waves to create images of structures inside your body, such as an unborn baby.
 Two scans are normally offered:

 - A fetal anomaly scan is offered later in your pregnancy.
 The scan is usually done at around 20 weeks.
-This looks for any development problems with your baby.
+This looks for any developmental problems with your baby.
 There are variations across the UK as to exactly when and how fetal anomaly scanning is done.
-Full details can be found at the UK Screening Portal (see below).

-You do not have to have a screening test for Down's syndrome if you do not want one.
-See separate leaflet called Prenatal Screening and Diagnosis of Down's Syndrome for more details.
+You do not have to have a screening test for Down's syndrome or other genetic conditions if you do not want one.
+Find out more about prenatal screening and diagnosis of Down's syndrome.

 A final point